 Here are a few suggestions to get your kids excited about heading to the playground instead of plopping down on the couch over the next couple of months.

 - Get them to round up a few friends to come along.
 Structured games need a few others to join in, and unstructured play is always better with a large cast of characters.
 The more the merrier!

 - Bring along healthy refreshments.
 Make an outing of it by packing a picnic with things like baby carrots, healthy snack bars, and fresh fruit.

 - Bring things for the kids to enjoy in the shade.
 Break up the activity with cooldown time.
 Things like bubbles, sidewalk chalk, and art materials are great when a break is needed from climbing on playground equipment in the sun.

 Find Playground and Parks Programs for Kids

 For parents, summer camps can be budget breakers.
-That’s why many cities are offering free and low-cost alternative programs for children this summer.
-Many of them are happening at your local park or playground!
+That’s why many cities offer free and low-cost alternative programs for children during the summer.
+Many of them happen at your local park or playground!